| LOGICAL / EXPECTED REASON | |

 despite the runways being covered with snow |

-insulated (adj) – to cover or protect something with a material that stops electricity, sound, heat etc from getting in or out
+insulated (Adj) – to cover or protect something with a material that stops electricity, sound, heat etc from getting in or out

-| INITIAL-POSITION CLAUSE |
+INITIAL-POSITION CLAUSE | |

 |

-Because we were cold, we went inside. |
+Because we were cold, |

-Though we wanted to stay, he made us leave. |
+Though we wanted to stay, |

-On account of the frost, we put the car in the garage. |
+we put the car in the garage. |

-| MID-POSITION CLAUSE |
+MID-POSITION CLAUSE | |

 |

-We went inside because we were cold. |
+because we were cold. |

-He made us leave though we wanted to stay. |
+though we wanted to stay. |

-We put the car in the garage on account of the frost. |
+We put the car in the garage |

 Also see Using Commas general rules.

-| BECAUSE AS AN ADVERBIAL CLAUSE | BECAUSE AS A SUPPLEMENTAL CLAUSE |
+BECAUSE AS A SUPPLEMENTAL CLAUSE |

-| NOT NEGATES VERB AND BECAUSE-CLAUSE | NOT NEGATES VERB ONLY |
+NOT NEGATES ADJACENT VERB ONLY |

-→ Her already having a cell phone was the reason for her not buying one. |
+Her sister having a phone was the reason for her not buying one.
+She didn't need one too.
+She could use her sister's phone. |

 |